Welcome! A schedule of events and room map are posted at the door of every room the convention uses.

 In addition to open gaming, Congress of Gamers has many types of scheduled gaming.
 At this convention, to join any scheduled game, you just need to:

-Party/Social Games - This convention has an area reserved for Party Games.
+Social Games - This convention has a few social games.
 These games are easy to learn, fun to play, and spawn smiles and laughter.
 Each of these games is taught and coached during play.
 Just show up at the scheduled time and join the fun.

 Tournament games - The Congress of Gamers includes many scheduled games which are part of an overall tournament, with scoring and prizes, but anyone can join any game.
 You just need to be familiar with it.
 Some of these games will be preceded by a demo, or will have a learning game led by a volunteer.
 Just check the posted tournament schedule and go to the room at the time specified.
 If you are new to board gaming, this may be a challenging activity.

 Unpublished games - Want to play with a game designer?
-This convention includes a workshop for proven and aspiring game designers.
-They need your participation to fine-tune their creations before publication.
+This convention includes a workshop for proven and aspiring game designers who need your help to fine-tune their creations before publication.
 Just drop by the design area and volunteer to join a game.
-The designer will usually teach and play their game with you.
+The designer will teach and often play their game with you.

 Role Playing Games - Join a team of heroes!
-Congress of Gamers will have role playing games, such as Dungeons & Dragons, 7th Sea, or Call of Cthulhu at the convention.
+Congress of Gamers will have role playing games, such as Dungeons & Dragons.
 No experience is necessary for most games.
 Just drop by at scheduled times.

 Other scheduled games - In addition to the tournament games, there are many other scheduled games led by volunteers.
 Most of these will welcome new players, but some may be too complex to teach and play in one sitting, or the group play may be only for advanced players.
 Check the schedule for times, locations, and any restrictions.

-Kids' Corner - This is still new to CoG, and it's not yet clear what participation we'll have.
-We will have a portion of the open gaming area dedicated to gamers 6-12 years of age.
+Kids' Corner - Part of the open gaming area is dedicated for play by gamers aged 6-12.
 An adult volunteer will often be available to lead a game or games.
-This is not babysitting, but an opportunity for children to play with their peers and perhaps afford parents a chance to do some other activities.
+This is not babysitting, but a chance for children to play with peers and perhaps let parents join other activities.
 Check the schedule for the lastest times.
 Volunteer to take a shift!

 Special Events - You will see some special events, perhaps large track Championship Formula Racing, a Kinetic Games Showcase, a huge Wings of Glory game, long format games, special exhibits, demo tables run by local game publishing companies, and much more.
 Just say hi, join in, and have fun.

-Dining Options - At the Senior Center, the snack bar in the Dining Room is open during most con hours.
+Dining Options - The snack bar in the Dining Room is open during most con hours.
 Pizza delivery is scheduled for lunch and dinner each day.
 To be sure you get the slices you like, pre-order at the snack bar.